totofile/Azure-Tools/Export-SPN-Secret-Cert-Expiry/Secret-Cert-Expiry-Blob+File-AzStorage-Export/README.md

     -   Whether you want to include applications with already expired secrets.

 The script will generate a CSV file with the expiration information for secrets and certificates.

-### Optional: Upload to Azure Storage

-The function `Upload-ToAzureStorage` is included in the script to upload the generated CSV file to Azure Blob Storage and File Storage.
-This step is optional.
-You can comment out or remove the function call at the end of the script.

 Example Output
 --------------